katilp/github-action-test/README.md

 From [Github actions instructions](https://help.github.com/en/actions/building-actions/creating-a-docker-container-action)

 This workflow uses an action to pull [the slc5 container with the CMSSW_4_2_8 release installed](https://gitlab.cern.ch/clange/cmssw-docker/container_registry), and to build another container on top of it.
 An OD file is inspected and an output file produced.
-It is passed ad an artifact.
+It is passed as an artifact.

 Because of the default volume mount and home directory settings for the `docker run` command in github actions the following changes were required:
  - change to `/home/cmsusr` before building the CMSSW release area in Entrypoint